Tailnet lock white paper

 CBOR2 is used to encode signatures and update messages

-While not strictly a cryptographic primitive, the choice of encoding has integral security implications and so is discussed here.
+While not strictly a cryptographic primitive, the choice of encoding has integral security implications and is therefore discussed here.

 The main function of node key signatures and authority update messages is to carry signed data.
 Cryptographic signatures are over digests, so the serialized representation must be deterministic.
-Issues with other encodings (JWS/JWT, SAML, X509, etc.) has demonstrated that even subtle behaviors (such as how you handle invalid, unsupported, or unrecognized fields, as well as invariants in subsequent re-serialization) can easily lead to security-relevant logic bugs.
+Issues with other encodings (such as JWS/JWT, SAML, or X509) has demonstrated that even subtle behaviors (such as how you handle invalid, unsupported, or unrecognized fields, as well as invariants in subsequent re-serialization) can easily lead to security-relevant logic bugs.

 CBOR2 is one of the few encoding schemes that are appropriate for use with signatures and has security-conscious parsing and serialization rules baked into the specification.
-Tailnet lock use the CTAP2 mode, which is well understood and widely-implemented, and already proven for use in signing assertions through its use by FIDO2 devices.
+Tailnet lock uses the CTAP2 mode, which is well understood and widely-implemented, and already proven for use in signing assertions by its use in FIDO2 devices.

 User flows within tailnet lock

-This section steps through the user flows that occur in tailnet lock, and explains what happens with each user action.
+This section walks through the user flows that occur in tailnet lock, and explains what happens at each step.

 Enabling tailnet lock

-When an administrator wishes to enable tailnet lock, they go through the enablement flow on one of their nodes (at time of writing, with the tailscale lock init command).
-As part of this process, they enumerate the set of TLKs they wish to trust, as well as the number of disablement secrets they wish to generate.
+When an administrator wishes to enable tailnet lock, they go through the enablement flow on one of their nodes (with the tailscale lock init command).
+As part of this process, the admin enumerates the set of TLKs they wish to trust, as well as the number of disablement secrets they would like to generate.

 The node then performs a number of steps:

-1. The node first generates the specified number of disablement secrets and displays them.
-These are secrets, so they will not be stored nor shown again — the administrator must make careful note of the secret values.
+1. The node first generates and displays the specified number of disablement secrets.
+These are secrets, so they will not be stored or shown again — the administrator must make careful note of the disablement secret values.

 2. The node generates an AUM to describe the new (enabled) state of tailnet lock.
 This message is signed by the node’s own TLK, and describes all the initial parameters of tailnet lock, including the set of initially trusted TLKs and values needed for disablement.